List of equipment of the Australian Army: Future equipment

-Infantry weapons

-In November 2021, Defence Technology Review reported that Thales Australia in collaboration with the Army were developing a next-generation individual weapon in bullpup configuration chambered for the 6.8 mm calibre similar to the US Next Generation Squad Weapon program.
-In 2025, Defence Technology Review reported that the development of the weapon had been cancelled.

 LAND 159

 The Lethality System Project – LAND 159 is a Defence project that will equip the ADF with next-generation weapon systems, along with, related ancillaries, ammunition, facilities and training and support.
 The project was originally named LAND 159 and was renamed the LAND 300 Dismounted Combat Programme to incorporate two other LAND projects.

 In July 2020, NIOA was selected as the Prime contractor to deliver Stage 1 of Tranche 1 to approach market and identify and evaluate the Tranche 1 capabilities: the ADF Sniper System and the Close Combat System.
 The ADF Sniper System consists of a medium-range anti-personnel sniper, a long-range anti-personnel sniper, an anti-materiel sniper, a sniper surveillance capability and a ‘Sniper Soldier Combat Ensemble'.
 The Close Combat System consists of a Hand-To-Hand Fighting Weapon System, a sidearm weapon system, Personal Defence Weapon (PDW) system, a combat shotgun system and an assault breeching system.

 In September 2022, Defence announced that the following Tranche 1 weapons had been selected: